 All employees find it difficult to manage everything with a traditional 9-5 job.
 Working parents find it impossible to get all their work done within this time slot.

-So, offering them flexible work arrangements is the need of the hour.
+So, offering them flexible working hours is the need of the hour.
 Flexible schedules can assist parents in getting their work done without compromising on their work-life balance.
 It has the potential to immensely boost employee productivity and morale as well.

 As an HR professional, focus on creating a work culture that prioritizes getting the work done over the “when” factor.
 If you do go the flexible work route, traditional time tracking will be a major roadblock to your employees’ work schedules.